-Department of Scandinavian Research > Collections
+Department of Nordic Research > Collections

 At the Name Research Section the place-name collections contain name forms from the oldest runic inscriptions to modern recordings.
 The map collection and orally transmitted recordings of older place-names from the 20th century supplement this as the base of the section's research, along with the somewhat less comprehensive collection of personal names.